-However, it is possible to fully localise the Web Update Wizard so that all dialog boxes and prompts are in the language of the logged on user.
+However, it is possible to fully localise the Software Update Wizard so that all dialog boxes and prompts are in the language of the logged on user.
 This section shows you how to achieve this.

 In addition, if you are simply interested in 'improving' the in-built English prompts, you will find this section of help.